Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-behaviour-change.html.markdown

 It’s similar to the Flight Free pledge: people see flying as a part of their personality so they are reluctant to give it up, like Jasmin Harman with her cheese, but once you have taken on the challenge, you really enjoy it and you start to see things differently.
 With Veganuary it is being forced to eat differently, and with Flight Free UK it’s being forced to travel differently.

+> "Once you have taken on the challenge, you really enjoy it and you start to see things differently."

 We focus a lot on educating people about the benefits of being flight free.
 Do you do the same with the Veganuary campaign?

 #### Toni

 Yes, education is a big part of it.
 Pledgers get 31 days of emails while taking part and they get recipes and functional stuff but they get a lot of educational material as well.
 People sign up for different reasons – animals, environment or health – and while we tailor the content according to their preferences, we include a bit of everything for each person.
 At the end of the month we ask people what they found most useful or surprising and we often get people talking about how they learned something new from the content we sent.
 So the education aspect is definitely behind people’s motivations to stay vegan.

+> "People sign up for different reasons.
+The education aspect is definitely behind people's motivations to stay vegan."

 #### Rachel